-

 - Governance: DLI contacts may be asked to vote for their Regional Training Coordinator (RTC) if more than one person volunteers for an open position.

 In addition to conducting a census every five years, Statistics Canada conducts a wide range of surveys on virtually all aspects of Canadian life.
 Statistics Canada makes data available to support research, industry and policy development.
-Understanding some basic data concepts will help inform what products are available through which access programs.
+Understanding some basic data concepts will help you understand what products are available through which access programs.

 Data terminology